telerik/winforms-docs/controls/toast-notification/handling-users-input.md

 ## Handling Users Input

-**RadToastNotificationManager** offers the static **RadToastActivated** event which is fired when the user interacts with the notification and activates it, e.g. after clicking a button.
-The **RadToastActivatedEventArgs** gives you the following arguments:
+**RadToastNotificationManager** offers the static **RadToastOnActivated ** event which is fired when the user interacts with the notification and activates it, e.g. after clicking a button.
+The **RadToastOnActivatedEventArgs** gives you the following arguments:

 * **Arguments** - arguments passed to the toast.
 * **UserInput** - returns a Dictionary<string, string> containing the user's input.
-* **AppUserModelId** - returns the application id.

->important **RadToastActivated** event is **not** fired on the main UI thread.
+>important [Obsolete as of R3 2021 SP 1] **RadToastActivated** event is **not** fired on the main UI thread.
 Hence, you should be cautious when interacting with the controls on the form.
 Note that all UI controls are not thread safe controls in the whole Windows Forms platform (not just Telerik controls, but all controls out there).
 You should use [Invoke](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.control.invoke?redirectedfrom=MSDN&view=net-5.0#System_Windows_Forms_Control_Invoke_System_Delegate_) to update the controls in cross threading scenario.

 We will extend the example for building log-in toast notification in the [Adding Toast Notifications Programmatically  ]({%slug toast-notification-adding-toast-notifications-programmatically%}) article and check the user name and password.